cosmos/interchain-security/docs/docs/adrs/adr-005-cryptographic-equivocation-verification.md

 The application will, in turn, punish the malicious validator through jailing, tombstoning and slashing (see [handleEquivocationEvidence](https://github.com/cosmos/cosmos-sdk/blob/v0.45.16-ics-lsm/x/evidence/keeper/infraction.go#L263)).

 ## Decision

+### Light Client Attack

+In the first part of the feature, we will introduce a new endpoint: `HandleConsumerMisbehaviour(ctx sdk.Context, misbehaviour ibctmtypes.Misbehaviour)`.
+The main idea is to leverage the current IBC misbehaviour handling and update it to solely jail and slash the validators that performed a light client attack.
+This update will be made under the assumption that the chain connected via this light client share the same validator set, as it is the case with Replicated Security.

+This endpoint will reuse the IBC client libraries to verify that the misbehaviour headers would have fooled the light client.
+Additionally, it’s crucial that the endpoint logic result in the slashing and jailing of validators under the same conditions as a light client agent detector.
+Therefore, the endpoint will ensure that the two conditions are met: the headers in the misbehaviour message have the same block height, and the light client isn’t expired.

+After having successfully verified a misbehaviour, the endpoint will execute the jailing and slashing of the malicious validators similarly as in the evidence module.

+### Double Signing Attack

 In the second part of the feature, we will introduce a new endpoint `HandleConsumerDoubleVoting( ctx sdk.Context, evidence *tmtypes.DuplicateVoteEvidence, chainID string, pubkey cryptotypes.PubKey)`.